Robyn O'Connor: Career

 She started playing club rugby union for the senior Wexford Wanderers side.
 In 2024, she played at both full-back and wing for the Ireland women's national under-20 rugby team.

 In August 2024, she was awarded a central contract by The Irish Rugby Football Union.
 That month, she made her debut as a substitute for Leinster Rugby against Munster.
 She went on to make her full debut the next week, starting in their match against Ulster.
 She scored a fourth-minute try on her full debut to help Leinster into the Women's Interprovincial final.

 She received her first call-up to the senior Ireland women's national rugby union team for the 2024 WXV, held in Canada in the autumn of 2024.

 She made her debut for Ireland sevens at the Dubai Sevens in the 2024–25 SVNS series, starting three matches at the tournament.
 She also featured at the subsequent South Africa Sevens in December 2024.
 She represented Ireland at the Hong Kong Sevens in 2025, scoring a try in Ireland's opening match against Fiji.

+On 18 April 2026, O'Connor made a try-scoring debut in the Six Nations playing on the left wing against Italy in a 57-20 victory in Galway.